Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ImageAsset/documentation.md

-* Images can be uploaded to Trimble Creator by dragging and dropping the file into the Graph Viewer.
+* Images can be uploaded to Trimble Creator by dragging and dropping the file into the graph viewer.
-* Trimble Creator supports following image file formats for import:
+* Following image file formats are supported for import:
     * JPEG / JPG
     * PNG
 * Other names for this node include: Picture, Texture, Bitmap, JPEG, JPG, and PNG.